aspensmonster-school/ee4390-senior-design-i/README.md

-sabotage --and I am certainly not immune from incomptence that could compromise the project either-- but I can most certainly promise that, as a genuine person --and not merely a legal fiction such as a corporation-- I will fight any such attempts with all of the tools and resources available to me in the face of opposition, including threats of unjust imprisonment.
+sabotage --and I am certainly not immune from incomptence that could compromise the project either-- but I can most certainly promise that, as a genuine person --and not merely a legal fiction such as a corporation-- I will fight any such attempts with all of the tools and resources available to me, even in the face of opposition --including threats of unjust imprisonment.

 Senior Design Team
 ==================